https://indianmasterminds.com

 And she did just that.

 With no fancy coaching, no institutional backing, and limited resources, she cleared the Prelims with sheer dedication.
-After proving herself, she moved to Indore, where she prepared for the Mains and Interview, balancing self-study with mentorship support.
+After proving herself, she moved to Indore – primarily for mentorship.
+Most of her preparation, however, remained self-study, as she geared up for the Mains and Interview, balancing guidance with her independent efforts.

 In 2023, her first MPPSC attempt didn’t lead to selection.
 But undeterred, she refined her approach and went all in for MPPSC 2024.
 This time, not only did she clear Prelims, Mains, and Interview in her very first complete cycle, but she also secured a top rank: Rank 11, earning the position of Deputy Collector.